Navigating Trans and Gender-diverse Health Care

 If you've already started taking hormones (self-prescribed), it's important for your physical health that you contact a health care provider.
 Using gender-affirming hormones is a medical process that should be monitored to ensure your safety and good health.

-What if I'm taking hormones through my health care provider at the IWK and am almost 19?
+What if I'm taking hormones through my health care provider at IWK Health and am almost 19?

-If you are nearing 19 years old and have been followed by the IWK before being discharged, make sure that your referral to another health care provider has your:
+If you are nearing 19 years old and have been followed by IWK Health before being discharged, make sure that your referral to another health care provider has your:

 • baseline blood work